 On June 28th 1321 the Archbishop of York, two bishops, the Earl of Lancaster and many local knights met at Sherburn to discuss resistance to the Scottish army and action against Edward II.
 The following year the king’s forces defeated the Earl of Lancaster at Boroughbridge and he was executed at Pontefract.

 On Palm Sunday 29th March 1461, the Battle of Towton was fought near to Sherburn.
 This was one of the bloodiest battles in the Wars of the Roses (36,776 dead and wounded).
 According to ancient chroniclers many men were based and drilled at Sherburn and so much does Sherburn appear to have been connected with the battle that some early writers have gone so far as to call it the ‘Battle of Sherburn-in-Elmete’.
 Some maintain that the commanders stood on the church tower to watch the battle but given the conditions – heavy snow – and the lay of the land this seems unlikely.
-It is possible however that the troop movements towards the battle sit could have been observed from there.
+It is possible however that the troop movements towards the battle site could have been observed from there.

 After it fell into the hands of Henry VIII, the manor of Sherburn was later purchased by the Hungates of Saxton then, following a petition to the king, was granted to Arthur, Earl of Anglesey, in 1662 for 31 years.